dapr/docs/concepts/state-management/state-management.md

 Dapr brings reliable state management to applications through a simple state API.
 Developers can use this API to retrieve, save and delete states by keys.

 Dapr data stores are pluggable.
 Dapr ships with [Redis](https://redis.io ) out-of-box.
-And it allows you to plug in other data stores such as [Azure CosmosDB](https://azure.microsoft.com/services/cosmos-db/), [AWS DynamoDB](https://aws.amazon.com/DynamoDB
+And it allows you to plug in other data stores such as [Azure CosmosDB](https://azure.microsoft.com/services/cosmos-db/), [SQL Server](https://azure.microsoft.com/services/sql-database/), [AWS DynamoDB](https://aws.amazon.com/DynamoDB
 ), [GCP Cloud Spanner](https://cloud.google.com/spanner
 ) and [Cassandra](http://cassandra.apache.org/).